 How is Sciatica Treated?

-Once a Doctor of Chiropractic diagnoses the underlying cause, the proper chiropractic treatment can be implemented.
+Once a Doctor of Chiropractic diagnoses the underlying cause, the proper Chiropractic procedure can be implemented.
 In most cases, chiropractic care and physical therapy can provide long-term pain relief.
 In some severe cases, muscle relaxants, steroid injections, or surgery may be required.

 When Spinal Subluxation is determined to be the cause of Sciatica, a chiropractor can provide spinal manipulation or an “adjustment” to remove any irritation to the nerve roots.
 This consists of putting the vertebra back into its proper position so that the nerves become free of irritation and can function normally.

 Spinal manipulation occurs when gentle force is applied (either manually or mechanically) to restore structural integrity and alignment of the spinal cord.
-When treatment is sustained over time, these manipulations may provide long-term pain relief of Sciatica.
+When treatment is sustained over time, these manipulations may provide long-term Sciatica relief.

-Many individuals prefer chiropractic care because it is the most conservative, effective, and non-invasive type of treatment.
+Many individuals prefer a Chiropractic wellness routine because it is the most conservative, effective, and non-invasive type of treatment.
 It does not require the use of medications such as muscle relaxants and steroid injections.
 This does not mean that your specific case doesn’t require surgery.
 The only way to know for sure is to get an evaluation, preferably from a chiropractor.

 When it comes to self-treatment, there are some exercises you can do at home to relieve sciatic nerve pain, but these only provide temporary relief from symptoms.
 Also, depending on the cause of your Sciatica, some stretches may be dangerous to perform, so it is important to get an evaluation to determine the best treatment plan for you.